Shlepping with Zombies

 “Right.
 I heard you the first time.
 Did you hear me?”

-“Shayvg, shut up, will you?
-Listen to me.
-We’re up to our eyeballs in….”
+“Shayvg, will you?
+Just shut up and listen.
+We’re up to our tuchases in….”

-The scene of Hanalei Bay Beach flickered, disappeared from the wall display.
 Avatar Kissingham glared down at me.
 “My extensive database of social protocols indicates rudeness is the mark of a bore.
-If you continue, I will cease to communicate and shut….”
+If you continue, I will cease to communicate and shut…”

 “No, no. No, please, no. I’m sorry, really sorry.
 Please don’t.
 Please, no offense intended.”